ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 8. Discover the device by using the Target IP address that was obtained from the {{site.data.keyword.slportal}}.

-     a.
-Run the discovery against the iSCSI array:
+     A. Run the discovery against the iSCSI array.
      ```
      iscsiadm -m discovery -t sendtargets -p <ip-value-from-SL-Portal>
      ```
      {: pre}

-     b.
-Set the host to automatically log in to the iSCSI array:
+     B. Set the host to automatically log in to the iSCSI array.
      ```
      iscsiadm -m node -L automatic
      ```